foxytanuki/github-tools-switcher-chrome-extension/PRIVACY.md

 ## Permissions
 Our extension requires the following permissions for functionality purposes only:
 - "activeTab": To identify if the current tab is a GitHub repository
-- "scripting": To inject toolbar UI elements into GitHub pages
 - Host permissions for GitHub.com: To modify GitHub repository pages

 ## Third-Party Services